 Tuesday, April 27, 2021 @ 6:00 pm – 7:00 pm

-The Camden Public Library will be partnering with Connecting Across Communities: an immigrant support network to present a new series of programs that will explore topics related to the immigrant experience in Maine.
+The Camden Public Library will be partnering with Connecting Across Cultures: an immigrant support network to present a new series of programs that will explore topics related to the immigrant experience in Maine.
 The first online talk will be with Reza Jalali, executive director of the Greater Portland Immigrant Welcome Center.
 Jalali’s presentation will describe the history of immigration in Maine, with a focus on the changing face of Maine due to the arrival of recent immigrants.

 To request a Zoom link to attend, email email@example.com.